libretro/docs/docs/library/flycast.md

 ### Directories

-The FlyCast core's directory name is 'Reicast'
+The FlyCast core's directory name is 'Flycast'

 The FlyCast core creates these files in RetroArch's system directory.